Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Introduction

 The proof of Theorem \ref{thm_main2} hinges on establishing a key identity for expectations, under the given product form invariant measure $\pi$, of certain integrals involving the state process of the $i$-th gap and the collision local time for the $(j-1)$-th and $j$-th particle, for $i\neq j$ (see Lemma \ref{lem:lociden}).
 This identity is a consequence of the product form structure of $\pi$ and basic results on local times of continuous semimartingales.
 One subtlety here is that although the product form structure of an invariant measure $\pi$ implies that the laws of the various gaps at any fixed time $t$ (when the process is initiated at $\pi$) are independent, the laws of the paths of the various gap processes are not, and thus one cannot immediately deduce the independence beween the state of the $i$-th gap at time $t$ and the local time of the $j$-th gap at $0$, at time $t$, for $i\neq j$.
-By using the form of the dynamics of the $\gbd$-Atlas model, the identity in Lemma \ref{lem:lociden} allows us to compute explicitly the Laplace transform of the $i$-th coordinate projection of $\pi$ from which it is then readily seen that $\pi$ must be $\pi_a^{\gbd}$ for a suitable value of $a$.
+By using the form of the dynamics of the $\gbd$-Atlas model, the identity in Lemma \ref{lem:lociden} allows us to {\SB obtain a recursive system of equations for the moment generating functions of the coordinate projections of $\pi$ that can then be solved explicitly from which it is then readily seen that $\pi$ must be $\pi_a^{\gbd}$ for a suitable value of $a$.
+See Section \ref{sec:pfov2} for additional comments on the proof idea.}